 In the first instance, a Roth conversion would trigger tax consequences, requiring payment of taxes and, if you’re under age 59½, potential penalties.
 In the second instance, a Roth 401(k) to Roth IRA rollover, no taxes are due.

-Roth rollover IRAs offer the same investment options as Traditional rollover IRAs, it’s just that a Roth rollover IRA’s qualified distributions don’t require you to pay taxes.
+Roth rollover IRAs offer the same asset options as Traditional rollover IRAs, it’s just that a Roth rollover IRA’s qualified distributions don’t require you to pay taxes.
 In the end, the decision about whether to make your rollover IRA a Roth or Traditional IRA comes down to when you want to pay taxes: at the time of rollover, or when you take a distribution.

 Rollover IRA Rules